 Civilians will sometimes ask for your help and give you random items as a reward.
 You can help them by handing over one of the 7 consumables and the reward is most time a skin for your gear or weapon.
 To not miss this opportunity you should avoid random shooting in New York City or pointing your weapon at them as they get easily scared and probably run away.

-So far it is unknown whether The Division will contain the possibility of setting up raids or multi-squad operations (4+ players).
-These topics were addressed frequently in the past, but Ubisoft still don’t want to reveal further details, but pointed out that the developers are looking into this part of possible endgame content.
+So far it is unknown whether The Division will ever provide the possibility of setting up raids or multi-squad operations (4+ players).
+These topics were addressed and discussed very frequently in the past, but Ubisoft still doesn’t have any further details on it, but pointed out that the developers are looking into this part of possible endgame content.
+Stay tuned.